 The hall that stretched out before Wataru was arrayed with strange machines.
 Light came from every part of them, glowing screens, flashing dials, and currents that shot around the tops and down the sides, the color of their light shifting from second to second, so that glancing from machine to machine the eye made a rainbow.
 Each machine had a leather stool before it.
 Some were occupied by people, who stared slack-faced into the glowing displays.
 They were very still, as if in trance, but suddenly a hand would shoot forward to press down on a button, setting the screens spinning and lights flashing.
 Past the rows of machines were large tables, some with huge rolling wheels, others flat but strewn with black and red backs of cards.
-The people there were similarly intent, speaking in cryptic bursts as they drew cards and lay them down.
+The people wore intent expressions, speaking in cryptic bursts as they drew cards and lay them down.
 Wataru climbed the wide staircase that curved upwards from the center of the hall and leaned out over the banister.
 From up here, the lights of the machines all ran together, like stars in the same constellation.

 Turning left from the stairway, down another dark corridor, Wataru came upon a sign whose glowing letters read, Welcome to the Dragon's Lair.
 Pillars rose on either side of the entrance, etched with scenes of gyarados and kairyu in fierce battle.
-Wataru walked forward, past red-tinted waterfalls that crashed down from nowhere, into another room, also dark, also glittering with machines.
+Wataru walked forward, past walls of red-tinted waterfalls that seemed to crash down from nowhere, into another room, also dark, also glittering with machines.
 But Wataru didn't pay these much attention.
 At the center of the room, a giant glass tank rose from the floor.
 Pink stones sparkled at its base and the leaves of translucent green plants swayed in the dark blue water.
 Hanging lethargically above the stones and the plants was a small miniryu.

 Wataru tried to make sense of what he was seeing.